 PART 6: WELCOME CHANGE

 “Okay, wait,” Frank said quietly, fiddling with his broken glasses.
-“True, I have no depth perception, but with your help–”
+“True, I have no depth perception.
+Still, maybe with your help–”

 Frank cleared his throat.
 “I’m sorry, Carrie.
 Truly I am.
 I did find a couple of sturdy twigs and some dry wood before I fell.
 How about we at least pick it back up and return to the lake?”